radhikaa188/final_prototype/README.md

 GATEWAY_ERROR
 ```

-with diagnostic confidence.
+Each diagnosis is accompanied by a confidence value.

+This allows the recovery system to distinguish between failures that may recover automatically and failures that require customer or operational intervention.

+---

 ## Action Prediction

-The action model uses a trained `HistGradientBoostingClassifier` and `predict_proba()` to dynamically estimate the probability of:
+Revora AI uses a trained `HistGradientBoostingClassifier` with `predict_proba()` to dynamically estimate the likelihood of:

 ```text
 RETRY